Kristinita/KristinitaPelican/content/Pages/About-for-developers.md

 !!! warning
 	Windows users needs also manually add path to *LocalAppVeyor.exe* — *%USERPROFILE%/.dotnet/tools* — as value of *PATH* environment variable.
 Use [Rapid Environment Editor](https://ru.stackoverflow.com/a/596341/199934) or [pathed](http://www.p-nand-q.com/download/gtools/pathed.html).
 Don't use *SETX*, [you can lose](https://stackoverflow.com/a/28778358/5951529) your *PATH* data.

-<a id="windows-1"></a>
+<a id="Windows-1"></a>
 ### Windows

-<a id="terminal-selection"></a>
+<a id="Terminal-selection"></a>
 #### Terminal selection

 Run batch file below from:

 1. File Explorer or [alternatives](https://alternativeto.net/software/windows-explorer/?license=opensource&platform=windows),
 1. Default Windows console (*cmd.exe*),
-1. Your preferred terminal, if you sure, that [refreshenv](https://stackoverflow.com/a/32420542/5951529) update your environment variables for current session or environment variables are updated for current session automatically.
+1. Your preferred terminal, if you sure, that [refreshenv](https://stackoverflow.com/a/32420542/5951529) update your environment variables for current session or terminal update them automatically.

 In Far Manager you need <kbd>F9</kbd> → *Options* → *System settings* → mark settings *Automatic update of environment variables* and *Auto save setup*.